EmmaRYoung/PredictionOfBodyShapeAndHabitus/README.md

 [Download my thesis through ProQuest](https://www.proquest.com/docview/2840141315)

-Please contact me if you need a full PDF emma.young.r@gmail.com
+Please contact me if you are unable to access the full manuscript: emma.young.r@gmail.com OR emma.r.young@du.edu

 # Acknowledgements
 This project was supported in part by a University of Denver Professional Research Opportunities for Faculty grant